jeffpar/lonedissent/_pages/transcripts/featured/brown1/gebhart-v-belton.md

 years in inferior schools, and it is possible to give him the remaining five years on a parity with white students, that to deny him the sixth, seventh and eighth years of equality is to inflict an irreparable injury on him.
-Those three years cannot be completely recaptured, and we feel there is <a name="page31"></a>no reason in justice or under the Fourteenth Amendment why we should not demand it. </p>
+Those three years cannot be completely recaptured, and we feel there is no reason in justice or under the Fourteenth Amendment why we should not demand it. </p>
 <p>MR. JUSTICE FRANKFURTER: When you say there is no reason in justice, of course— </p>
 <p>MR. GREENBERG: And under the Fourteenth Amendment. </p>